×

 Definition of Clabber and Yakult

 Do you know What is Clabber and Yakult.
 If you are looking for the definition of Clabber and Yakult or want to know what is Clabber and Yakult?, then this is where you will fetch your answers.
 Well, in simple terms Clabber is a food produced by allowing unpasteurized milk to turn sour at a specific humidity and temperature.
 Over time, the milk thickens or curdles into a yogurt-like substance with a strong, sour flavor.
 While Yakult is a probiotic dairy product made by fermenting a mixture of skimmed milk with a special strain of the bacterium Lactobacillus casei Shirota.
 Both these products are unique in their own ways.
-Clabber is a Not Available colored dairy product and Yakult is Not Available colored.
+Clabber is a colored dairy product and Yakult is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Clabber bears Not Available flavor with a Not Available aroma whereas Yakult has Refreshing, Sweet and Tangy flavor and a Milky aroma.
+Clabber bears flavor with a aroma whereas Yakult has Refreshing, Sweet and Tangy flavor and a Milky aroma.
 The color, flavor and the aroma of these products depict their origin.
 Clabber originated in Irish, whereas origin of Yakult is traced back to Japan.